-Section 27 of the Government Agencies' Ordinance (1995:1322)3) states that before an authority makes a decision on instructions or general recommendations to data providers, it shall also investigate economic and other consequences and document these in a problem and impact analysis.
+Section 27 of the Government Agencies' Ordinance (1995:1322)4 states that before an authority makes a decision on instructions or general recommendations to data providers, it shall also investigate economic and other consequences and document these in a problem and impact analysis.
 Section 29 states that the authority shall see that the economic consequences are also minimised when it requests information or exercises supervision.

-If the instructions can have significant effects on small businesses' working conditions, competitiveness or other terms, the authority shall also conduct a special impact analysis according to the Special Impact Analysis Ordinance (1998:1820) of the Effects of Rules on Small Businesses4).
+If the instructions can have significant effects on small businesses' working conditions, competitiveness or other terms, the authority shall also conduct a special impact analysis according to the Special Impact Analysis Ordinance (1998:1820) of the Effects of Rules on Small Businesses5.

-It is further stated in Section 3 of the Ordinance concerning Collection of Data from Business Operators and Local Authorities (1982:668)5) that authorities that collect information from municipalities or private businesses shall consult the organisation representing the data providers.
+It is further stated in Section 3 of the Ordinance concerning Collection of Data from Business Operators and Local Authorities (1982:668)6 that authorities that collect information from municipalities or private businesses shall consult the organisation representing the data providers.

-In addition to laws and ordinances, there are regulations and general recommendations for the publishing of official statistics (Statistics Sweden's regulations and general guidelines for the official release, publishing etc. of official statistics, SCB-FS 2002:16)6).
-Other available information includes Guidelines for decisions on contents and scope of official statistics (Statistics Sweden, October 2003)7).
+In addition to laws and ordinances, there are regulations and general recommendations for the publishing of official statistics (Statistics Sweden's regulations and general guidelines for the official release, publishing etc. of official statistics, SCB-FS 2002:16)7.
+There are also guidelines produced for the statistical authorities.
+These include "Guidelines for decisions on contents and scope of official statistics" (Statistics Sweden, October 2003)8, "Sufficient quality and criteria for official statistics" (Statistics Sweden, April 2006), and "Preliminary statistics and closely related concepts and terms" (Statistics Sweden, December 2006).